zells/project/accidental_complications.md

 **OK**: Source code is usually available, but not well structured.
 Example: Python, PHP, JavaScript

 **Good**: Code is usually well structured and categorized.
-Dynamic behaviour can be explored.
+Dynamic behavior can be explored.
 Example: Smalltalk

 **Excellent**: Focus on comprehensibility, not executability.
 Example: Eve